alexfernandez/alexfernandez.github.io/2017/origins-language.md

 consonant + vowel + consonant, or 𝛫𝛢𝛫, with 432 combinations, plus the original 12 single-consonant function words 𝛫, for a total of 444 combinations.
-Note that non-content words may acquire vowels too, to yield simple structures like 𝛫𝛢, in order to increase their number (to 36).
+Note that function words may acquire vowels too, to yield simple structures like 𝛫𝛢, in order to increase their number (to 36).